atamelo/ValueOf/README.md

 }
 ```

-In this case, the validation methos should also be extended and have the following signature:
+In this case, the validation method should also be extended and have the following signature:

 ```csharp
 public static bool IsValid(string value, out string? error)